di-unipi-socc/microset/fault-resilience/README.md

 # Independent deployability - Fault resilience
-This is a web service with return the time since it was start on two endpoints, `/` and `/api`, which return respectively HTML and JSON.
-The service automatically stops after a configurable time interval do to internal error.
+This is a web service which returns the time since it was started on two endpoints, `/` and `/api`, which return respectively HTML and JSON.
+The service automatically stops after a configurable time interval to simulate an artificial internal error.

 Start the example with:
 ```